asufdahu/ILMF-FND/README.md

 # ILMF-FND
 Code for paper "Contrastive Learning of Cross-modal Information Enhancement for Multimodal Fake News Detection".
+Since the article is not yet published, only part of the code is given here.

 # Dependency
 + python 3.5+